 Where is a Dedicated Graphics Card Located on a Desktop?

 A dedicated graphics card is located on the PCIe slot of a motherboard, particularly on the top x16 slot.
-A dedicated graphics has a physical connector that can ONLY fit into an x16 slot.
+A dedicated graphics has a physical connector that can ONLY fit into an x16 space.

 Read in Detail: Which PCIe Slot for GPU is Ideal?

-In the image above you can see a dedicated graphics card connected to the top x16 slot of this motherboard.
+In the image above, you can see a dedicated graphics card connected to the top x16 slot of this motherboard.

-So in short a dedicated graphics card is located on an x16 slot on a motherboard.
-These can be either in the center left or on the bottom left of the motherboard depending upon the form factor of the motherboard.
+So, in short, a dedicated graphics card is located on an x16 slot on a motherboard.
+These can be either in the center-left or on the bottom left of the motherboard depending upon the form factor of the motherboard.

 Also Read: Why Do Laptops have Two Graphics Cards?